 A surrealist artist who celebrates the beauty of nature through her illustrations.
-Annada Menon is an illustrator with an emphasis on creating compelling and diverse themed visuals for product illustrations, album art, social media creatives, posters, paintings.
+Annada Menon is an illustrator with an emphasis on creating compelling and diverse themed visuals for product illustrations, album art, social media creatives, posters, and paintings.

-Annada Menon is a graduate of the College of Fine Arts, Bangalore (Karnataka Chitrakala Parishath) and a Pune based visual artist and freelance illustrator.
+Annada Menon is a graduate of the College of Fine Arts, Bangalore (Karnataka Chitrakala Parishath), and a Pune-based visual artist and freelance illustrator.
 She has published her work in a Children’s Book by Penguin Random House as well as designed an illustration editorial artwork for Cosmopolitan India.

 Whereas the floor of the piece is a mix between tiles and grass.
 The development of this piece took place mostly subconsciously.
 As most people don’t have control over dreams and nightmares, therefore this piece is titled “Daydreaming”.
 But we do have control over what we daydream about.
 I talk about building a haven of good memories and thinking of everything that makes me happy.

 Also, I wish that the pretty picture that I create will seep into my dreams at night too.
 The work up to this day is a result of practice.
 Usually, I rely on daydreaming when I take a break from work or just need to calm a racing mind.
-Let’s consider it meditation for the creative mind.
+Let’s consider meditation for the creative mind.
 I would say it works sometimes and whenever it does I have a smile like a woman in the illustration.